cysouw/diathesis/text/c05_preverbs.md

  \b.
 Ich hänge die Bilder an die Wand.
 Ich behänge die Wand mit Bildern.
  \c.
 Ich schütte das Wasser aus dem Eimer.
 Ich schütte den Eimer aus.

-Third, some verbs appear to be counterexamples to the generalization of accusative arguments with preverb diathesis because they do not have a full accusative argument after the application of the diathesis.
+Third, some verbs appear to be counterexamples to the generalisation of accusative arguments with preverb diathesis because they do not have a full accusative argument after the application of the diathesis.
 However, they still have an accusative reflexive pronoun as a kind of formal substitute for the accusative.
 Note that functionally this reflexive pronoun is never coding a 'self-inflicting' reflexive construction, but only substitute for the 'missing' accusative argument.

 - Some transitive verbs with an accusative lose the accusative argument after the diathesis, but formally an 'empty' accusative is retained in the form of a reflexive pronoun.
 This is for example attested with the diathesis from *schreiben* 'to write' to *verschreiben* 'to misspell' in \Next[a], see [@sec:preverb-reflexive-accusative-drop].
 - Some intransitive verbs remain intransitive after the diathesis, but formally an 'empty' accusative is added in the form of a reflexive pronoun.
 This is for example attested with the diathesis from *arbeiten* 'to work' to *überarbeiten* 'to overwork' in \Next[b], see [@sec:preverb-reflexive].
 - Similarly, some intransitives (typically movement verbs) show even more indications that the prefixed verb with reflexive pronoun is alike to a transitive verb (i.e. 'unaccusative').
-This is for example attested with the diathesis from *laufen* 'to walk' to *verlaufen* 'to be lost'in \Next[c], see [@sec:preverb-reflexive-intransitive-antiresultative].
+This is for example attested with the diathesis from *laufen* 'to walk' to *verlaufen* 'to be lost' in \Next[c], see [@sec:preverb-reflexive-intransitive-antiresultative].
 The typical 'unaccusative' characteristics are attested with *verlaufen*, i.e. a perfect auxiliary *haben* and the possibility to be used as a nominal attribute.

 \ex.
  \a.
 Er schreibt einen Brief.
 Er verschreibt sich.
  \b.
-Der Mitarbeiter arbeitet zuviel.
+Der Mitarbeiter arbeitet zu viel.
 Der Mitarbeiter überarbeite sich.
  \c.
 Der Hund ist nach Hause gelaufen.
 Der Hund hat sich im Wald verlaufen.
 Der verlaufene/*gelaufene Hund

-Finally, there are few exceptions to the generalization that preverb alternations always have an accusative argument:
+Finally, there are few exceptions to the generalisation that preverb alternations always have an accusative argument:

 - A very small group of verbs (± 3 example) appear to lose the accusative argument completely after the preverb diathesis.
 This is for example attested with the diathesis from *kaufen* 'to buy' to *einkaufen* 'to go shopping' in \Next[a], see [@sec:preverb-accusative-drop].
 - A small group of intransitive verbs (± 7 examples) remains intransitive after a preverb diathesis.
-This is for example attested with the diathesis from *blühen* 'to blossom' to *verblühen* 'to withern' in \Next[b], see [@sec:preverb-intransitive-with-unaccusative].
+This is for example attested with the diathesis from *blühen* 'to blossom' to *verblühen* 'to wither' in \Next[b], see [@sec:preverb-intransitive-with-unaccusative].
 However, note that these verbs can be used as a nominal attribute ('unaccusative') after the diathesis.
 - The most frequent exception (± 25 examples) are intransitive verbs that show a prepositional phrase turning into a dative argument with a preverb diathesis.
 This is for example attested with the diathesis from *jagen* 'to hunt' to *nachjagen* 'to chase' in \Next[c], see [@sec:preverb-dative-applicative].

 \ex.